animatedmax/spring-data-geode/src/main/markdown/index.md

     `birthday` property.
 With the design shown, the database value will trump the defaulting as Spring Data uses the only declared constructor.
-Even if the intent is that the calculation should be preferred, it’s important that this constructor also takes `age` as parameter (to potentially ignore it) as otherwise the property population step will attempt to set the age field and fail due to it being immutable and no `with…` method being present.
+Even if the intent is that the calculation should be preferred, it's important that this constructor also takes `age` as parameter (to potentially ignore it) as otherwise the property population step will attempt to set the age field and fail due to it being immutable and no `with…` method being present.